nicknitride/PSALM-Barcode-App_React_Native/TO-DO LIST.md

 TO-DO LIST:
+- Add extra field for BLOB pictures of object
+- Create new record
+- Upload to OneDrive
+- Generate QR code scanner
+-

 -    Camera Screen
      -    (itemview/[id].tsx)
      -    add a db query (TABLE item) that retrieves the info based on the scanned id